Praneesh-Sharma/VirtualAssistant_IoT/README.md

 # Virtual Assistant

-This project is a AI based voice assistant that used OpenAI GPT API to answer user queries, as well as returning live weaher dat and controlling the lights using multiple sensors and microprocessors.
+This project is a AI based voice assistant that uses OpenAI GPT API to answer user queries, as well as returning live weaher data and controlling the lights using multiple sensors and microprocessors.

 ## Getting Started